TalalMash/FolderSum/README.md

 Motive: Had corrupted photos during phone to desktop transfer, no phone app calculates a folder checksum.

-Termux and iSH scripting is very limited and dependency heavy.
+Termux and iSH scripting was limiting and dependency heavy.